 To make sure my readers do not suffer due to my ignorance, I have referred to other Top book lists (Time magazine, Guardian, greatestbooks.org, goodreads, esquire etc.) and made sure I have read the missing ones there to form a personal opinion.

 So here are my favorites.
 [Over 2017, I will try and add my own brief review of each book: basic plot, what appealed to me and why read it.
-Have completed about 25 of them, and have added my small picture before the link.
-Other links (in grey) take you to goodreads.com]
+Have completed about 30 of them, and have added my small picture before the link.
+Other links, at least for now, take you to goodreads.com]